-Virtually all the major international arbitration rules provide arbitral tribunals with enormous discretion to conduct proceedings, subject only to the obligation to treat the parties fairly and impartially and to provide them a reasonable opportunity to present their case.
+Virtually all the major international arbitration rules provide arbitral tribunals with enormous discretion to conduct proceedings, subject only to the obligation to treat the parties fairly and impartially and to provide a reasonable opportunity for them to present their case.

-The careful advocate therefore approaches the initial hearing with considerable care and preparation, and a clear idea of how he or she wishes to see the entire case ultimately resolved.
+The careful advocate therefore approaches the initial hearing with considerable care and preparation, and a clear idea of how he or she wishes to see the case resolved.